 Also in 1942 German troops founded 'Soldatensender Lappland' in Rovaniemi on 297 kHz with 20kW.
 It was said to be operating with 15kW during 1943.

 The decline in longwave has continued with many countries citing the high costs of running this old technology.
 Today there are only six full-time broadcast radio stations on longwave being; Romania on 153 kHz, Morocco on 171 kHz, Iceland on 189 kHz, UK on 198 kHz, Poland on 225 kHz and Algeria on 252 kHz.
 Mongolia also broadcasts on a sporadic basis on 164, 209 and 227 kHz but is rarely heard in Europe.
 The former French station from Allouis on 162 kHz is now a time clock (a silent carrier can be heard on your radio).
 Iceland and the UK are due to close their longwave stations very soon but exact dates have not been given.
 Iceland plans to end it's last longwave transmitter during this year of 2024.
 The UK had planned to end the 198 kHz service but it keeps getting a reprieve, sadly though it's closure remains firmly on the BBC's cards.
+The BBC keep repeating the poor excuse of it's very old valve transmitter but since the closure of many European LW stations more efficient and modern transmitters are available at significantly reduced prices.
+One could argue the power saving alone would keep the BBC's LW service going for many more years.

 As we start small we realise this historic step towards reversing the decline.
 Longwave radio has great reach and can be heard many km away so we feel its relevance in the Arctic area.
 The return of longwave radio to Finland after 31 years is a historic moment so join us in this new venture as we begin very soon....